AdaGold/TaskList/README.md

 ### Reflection
 #### What went well:
   Creating all the pages and forms was pretty straighforward.
 I definitely feel more comfortable with routing (but not completely).
+Having the buttons update the attributes took me a while to figure out, but made sence in the end.

 #### What I'm still working on understanding better:
   I tried for a long time to have the checkbox control an attribute, but I only managed to get it to display an attribute.